-A BENDALONG man who punched a woman in the face, stomped on her head, hit her with with a piece of wood before bludgeoning her with a large rock that left her skull exposed, has been jailed for seven years.
+A BENDALONG man who punched a woman in the face, stomped on her head, hit her with a piece of wood before bludgeoning her with a large rock that left her skull exposed, has been jailed for seven years.

-In Nowra District Court, Taren Matika, 43, pleaded guilty to causing grievous bodily harm to a person with intent, affray and malicious damage.
+In Nowra District Court, Taren Matika, 43, pleaded guilty to causing grievous bodily harm to a person with intent, affray, and malicious damage.
 He was also charged with committing an act of cruelty upon an animal.

-The charges stemmed from a vicious assault at the Bendalong Caravan Park in July 2017 which left the female victim battered and bruised, sporting four broken ribs, a fractured nose, multiple fractures of the eye socket, a large laceration to the forehead that exposed her skull, a collapsed lung and numerous abrasions over her body.
+The charges stemmed from a vicious assault at the Bendalong Caravan Park in July 2017 which left his female victim battered and bruised, sporting four broken ribs, a fractured nose, multiple fractures of the eye socket, a large laceration to the forehead that exposed her skull, a collapsed lung and numerous abrasions over her body.

 Court papers said Matika, and the woman, who had known each other for many years and had been in a relationship which had a history of domestic violence, had stayed overnight at the caravan park on July 20.

 After a verbal argument that evening, Matika started drinking the next day with three other males.

 Due to a history of Matika becoming violent when he drank, the woman, feeling anxious, decided to leave the caravan park.

 She grabbed her dog and started to drive away but Matika approached the car trying to get in.